 “Why are you afraid of this?”

-These same “Aa, I understand!” – the most important points of therapy.
+These same “Aa, I understand!” – the most critical points of therapy.

 Mini Insights.
 This recognition of their emotions helps to uncover their haze.
 The cleared-up anxieties dissipate because they cease to seem like some unknown evil – you begin to understand what exactly you are dealing with.